joshuakatt/AR_Day_Activity/README.md

 ## AR Day Activity

+Ranked #3 in Amazon's Robotics Rumble Hackathon at Memorial university.
+This is the code for the AR Problem.

 ### Overview
 This code package provides a simulator for a simplified version of a 2D robotics floor.
 Your goal as the designer is